tldr-pages/tldr/pages/common/ag.md

 `ag {{foo}} {{path/to/directory}}`

-- Find files containing "foo", but only list the filenames:
+- Find files containing "foo", but only [l]ist the filenames:

 `ag -l {{foo}}`

-- Find files containing "FOO" case-insensitively, and print only the match, rather than the whole line:
+- Find files containing "FOO" case-[i]nsensitively, and print [o]nly the match, rather than the whole line:

 `ag -i -o {{FOO}}`